Yu-amd/AIM-demo/k8s/README.md

 # Apply the monitored inference service
 kubectl apply -f aim-qwen3-32b-scalable.yaml

+# Verify autoscaling is configured (wait a few seconds for KServe to create resources):
+sleep 10
+# Check if ScaledObject was created (KEDA autoscaling):
+kubectl get scaledobject | grep aim-qwen3-32b-scalable
+# Check if HPA exists (should be created by KEDA):
+kubectl get hpa | grep aim-qwen3-32b-scalable

+# Troubleshooting: If ScaledObject is not created and you see HPA conflicts:
+# If you see errors about "already managed by the hpa", delete the conflicting HPA:
+# kubectl delete hpa aim-qwen3-32b-scalable-predictor
+# Then delete and recreate the InferenceService:
+# kubectl delete inferenceservice aim-qwen3-32b-scalable
+# kubectl apply -f aim-qwen3-32b-scalable.yaml

 # 6. Access Grafana dashboard (optional - requires observability setup)
 # First, verify LGTM/Grafana pod is Running and Ready
 # Automated fix (recommended): Run the script to automatically diagnose and fix storage issues